-48.2.1 The presence of team personnel or any team conveyance (including helicopters) is prohibited within 1 kilometre of its competing car except:

-- In service parks and in remote service zones - In refuel zones - For one team member per car in official car wash areas - Where permitted by bulletin - In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage) - Whilst the cars are in a media zone

-- Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time.

-48.2.2 The passing of food, drink, clothing and information (data card, road book, etc.) to or from the crew is permitted in service parks, remote service zones or whilst the cars are in a media zone.

-48.2.3 It is permitted to have a competition car linked by a cable to a computer that is positioned inside the service zone and operated by a person without an armband.
+- 48.2.1 The presence of team personnel or any team conveyance (including helicopters) is prohibited within 1 kilometre of its competing car except: - In service parks and as permitted under Article 52 - In refuel zones - For one team member per car in official car wash areas - Where permitted by bulletin - In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage) - Whilst the cars are in a media zone - Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time. - 48.2.2 The passing of food, drink, clothing and information (data card, road book, etc.) to or from the crew is permitted in service parks, as permitted in light fitting zones, at regroups or whilst the cars are in a media zone. - 48.2.3 It is permitted to have a competition car linked by a cable to a computer that is positioned inside the service zone and operated by a person without an armband.
 This person may not touch the car or any parts to be fitted to the rally car.